tomshields71/TomShields_Portfolio/README.md

 #[Project 1: Customer Churn in the Telecom Industry](https://github.com/tomshields71/Churn)

-*Performed business analysis for telecom company utilizing data wrangling and EDA with Tableau* *Utilized the imbalanced-learn library to upsample and downsample data for the purposes of balancing* *Trained model to identify customers in danger of churning and minimize false positives at 19%* *Random Forest model with 81% recall score for correctly predicting churn customers and providing a insights for a telco e-commerce model*
+*Performed business analysis for telecom company utilizing data wrangling and EDA with Tableau*

+*Utilized the imbalanced-learn library to upsample and downsample data for the purposes of balancing*

+*Trained model to identify customers in danger of churning and minimize false positives at 19%*

+*Random Forest model with 81% recall score for correctly predicting churn customers and providing insights for a telco e-commerce model*

 #[Project 2: Predicting Types of Traffic Incidents](https://github.com/tomshields71/Real-Time_Traffic_Incident_Reports)